learn-co-curriculum/js-ajax-intro-to-ajax-readme/README.md

 ## Using XHR to Get Data from a Server

 We're going to be making a simple Github repository browser using the [Github API][api].

+> **Definition:** API stands for [Application Programming Interface][api_wiki].
+> In this course, we are working specifically with web APIs, which are sets of
+> tools or protocols that allow us to communicate with a resource hosted on a
+> remote server.
+In this lesson, we're communicating with GitHub using the
+> protocols they've defined in their documentation.

 Code along in the provided `index.html` and `index.js` files.
 A basic HTML structure is already in place.
 Getting data from a server via XHR happens in two stages.
 First, we make a _request_, and then we listen for, and handle, the _response_.

-### Creating the XHR Request
+#### Creating the XHR Request

 The first thing we want to do is get a list of our public repositories.
 A little research on the [Github List Repositories API][user_repos] tells us